Effective: February 7, 2022

 Add a Solar Electric System to Your Home or Purchase an Electric Vehicle?

-Hire Veterans’ or Other Individuals in Your Business Who May Qualify for the Work Opportunity Tax Credit?
+Hire Veterans or Other Individuals in Your Business Who May Qualify for the Work Opportunity Tax Credit?

-Trade or Sell Cryptocurrency?
+Trade in, Mine, Sell, or Receive Cryptocurrency?

 Incur Expenses Adopting a Child?